-- April, 1931: The old “Winslow Farmhouse” was obtained from Cleveland Metroparks to use as a clubhouse in exchange for providing building maintenance plus educational services to the public.
+- April, 1931: The old “Winslow Farmhouse” was obtained from Cleveland Metroparks for use as a clubhouse in exchange for upgrading the building plus providing educational services to the public.
 The Club members named their new clubhouse Look About Lodge.

-- June 5, 1938 : The new Look About Lodge is dedicated, and opened to members and the public.
+- June 5, 1938 : The new Look About Lodge was completed, dedicated, and opened to members and the public.

 - 1940s and 1950s: Members would come to the South Chagrin Reservation for breakfasts and holiday picnics, and to “Look About Lodge” for educational programs and social events.

 1960s through 1980s: The Club continued to provide educational programs, and to hold fund raisers where plants, food, and other nature related products were sold.

 - Throughout the Club’s history, the focus has always been on learning and teaching about wild plants and animals, plus conserving natural resources.

 - Today, the Cleveland Natural Science Club meets in the Lodge from February through November on the first Saturday of each month.
 A program on a natural science subject is held at 7:30 PM.
 It is open to the public.
 The program subjects are listed on this website and in the Cleveland Metroparks Emerald Necklace.
 In December, a Christmas tea and open house is held, and is open to the public.
 It has been held every year since 1938.